Kaitannn/GAN-Narrate/README.md

   </TD>
   <TD>
     <div><b>2) Choosing to feed .csv Input File </b></div><BR>
     <div> You will be prompted to select .csv input file.
-Please choose the file "SubjectImage.csv".</div>
+This contains the list of input subject images to be processed by GAN-Narrate.
+Please choose the file "SubjectImage.csv" that contains the list of input subject images.</div>
   </TD>
 </TR>